jakubsvec001/ocamlverse.github.io/content/weak_type_variables.md

-The value restriction is a pessimistic assumption that compilers must make in the face of the possible mutability, and it is a price that must be payed even if mutability is not used.
+The value restriction is a pessimistic assumption that compilers must make in the face of the possible mutability, and it is a price that must be paid even if mutability is not used.

 Weak type variables alleviate the problem a little, by allowing us to omit type annotations for values that don't have concrete or